Battery Monitor Diagram

 - Bogart Engineering

-Currently the Victron units are some of the easiest to install and also some of the least expensive.
-This does not necessarily make them the best or most feature rich.
+The Victron units, featured in this article, are some of the easiest to install and also some of the least expensive.

 From left to right I have three generations of battery monitor represented.
 The original Link 10 was manufactured by Cruising Equipment Company and they really started a good thing.
 Despite many of the “LINK” products tending to be a little buggy they were generally well regarded and loved by boaters.